MarcLoupias/memo-dev/content/tools/git/git-tracking-branches.md

 ## Which branches get pushed/pulled?

-This is an area of confusion because the defaults changed between versions of git.
+This is an area of confusion because the defaults changed between versions of Git.
 Take a look at your config (use `git config --list`) and find a setting called `push.default`.
 The usual default is `simple` which will only push/pull the branch to/from the branch you're currently on and the one it tracks.
 You can optionally set this to be `matching` (this was once the default) which will then push/pull all changes between all branches and their remote tracking sisters.
 Sometimes this second option is cumbersome if you have a branch that is not the one you're working on get into a state where it won't merge!